 "Here" tries to locate the nearest station or stop.
 "Here" normally requires your browser's Location Services to be enabled.
 You may be asked to allow Trains to use your geolocation data.

 You can Select a Stop From a List either by clicking the current stop name in the display or using the tri-bar menu or the Ops menu options.
 Commuter Rail and Subway stops can be selected from the list.
 You can can also "Search For Stop" from the tribar menu which lets you enter parts of street names, bus stops or stations.

 "Home" is a shortcut to a stop you can select.
 Once you have selected a stop, use the Ops menu to save it as your "Home".

 List entries with a green background are future scheduled events.
 List entries with a red background are within 5 minutes of arrival/departure.
-List enties with a grey/yellow background are completed.
+List enties with a grey background are completed.
 List entries with an orange background have a delay indicated.
 Check alerts for details on the delay.
 (If there is no alert and the delay seems large, it could be a software bug.
 Plot the trip to see where the vehicle actually is.)

 The tri-bar menu item "View Map" displays a Google Map in a popup window.
 Clicking on the map gets a list of nearby stops.
 The nearest train or subway is listed first.
 Other nearby stops are listed by distance.
 Choosing Select centers the stop on the map and sets it as the location in the main window.

 The tri-bar menu item Find Bus Number gets a schedule list for that bus route.
 Clicking one of the trips displays the schedule by stops for that trip.
 Since bus stops may be unfamiliar, you can open the Google Map popup and see the location of the selected stop.
 Clicking "Plot Bus" highlights the approximate route of that bus.